Starogard Gdański: World War II

 During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the city was invaded by Nazi Germany, and then the German Einsatzkommando 16 and SS Wachsturmbann "Eimann" entered the city to commit various crimes against Poles.
 Under German occupation, the city was annexed into the newly formed Regierungsbezirk Danzig in the new province of Reichsgau Danzig-West Prussia.
 The Polish population was subjected to mass arrests, imprisonment, tortures, massacres, expulsions, deportations to concentration camps and to forced labour.

 The Germans immediately carried out mass arrests of Polish teachers, priests and local activists in the town and county as part of the Intelligenzaktion.
 Arrested Poles were then held both in the pre-war prison and the medieval Gdańsk Tower and often subjected to brutal beatings and mistreatment, especially clergymen, some of whom had even swastikas cut into their foreheads.
 Already in September 1939, the Germans murdered 150 Poles, including inhabitants of Starogard, Skórcz and Gdynia, in the city and its vicinity.

 Beginning in September 1939 in nearby Szpęgawski Forest (north-east of the city) Germans killed in mass executions about 7,000 Poles, among them 1,680 Kocborowo (district of Starogard) and Świecie psychiatric hospitals patients.
 About 500 handicapped children were killed in the hospital, in Action T4.
-2,842 patients died between 1940-1944.
+2,842 patients died between 1940 and 1944.
 Polish hospital staff was either murdered in the Szpęgawski Forest or deported to concentration camps or to forced labour to Germany.
 A local parish priest was murdered in a massacre of around 230 Poles in Płutowo.
 The Germans also established and operated a subcamp of the Stutthof concentration camp in the town.

 Despite such circumstances, Poles still organized an underground resistance movement, including the Home Army and Jaszczurka organizations.

 In 1945 the German occupation ended and the town was restored to Poland, however with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.

 Contemporary history

-The Jord-Just youth anti-communist resistance organization was established in Starogard in 1951 by 16-year old girl Teresa Block.
+The Jord-Just youth anti-communist resistance organization was established in Starogard in 1951 by 16-year-old girl Teresa Block.
 The organization was eventually crushed by the communists, who sentenced 17 teenage members to 1.5 to 9 years in prison.

 Number of inhabitants by year

-Note that the above table is based on primary, possibly biased, sources.
+Culture

+The Museum of Kociewie Land (Muzeum Ziemi Kociewskiej), the main museum devoted to the history of Kociewie, is located in Starogard Gdański.
+It contains archaeological, ethnographic and historical collections.